ksb143/ksb143/README.md

 I'm currently studying the Java language and the Spring framework.

 I like singing and watching webtoons.
 And I like bread, so I usually go on a cafe tour during my break. 🥐🥖 I dream of becoming a full-stack developer!
-Come on

 ### 💪 Skills
 #### Platforms & Languages